Albania: Geography

-For a small country, much of Albania rises into mountains and hills that run in different directions across the length and breadth of its territory.
-The most extensive mountain ranges are the Albanian Alps in the north, the Korab Mountains in the east, the Pindus Mountains in the southeast, the Ceraunian Mountains in the southwest and the Skanderbeg Mountains in the centre.
+Albania has a diverse and varied landscape with mountains and hills that traverse its territory in various directions.
+The country is home to extensive mountain ranges, including the Albanian Alps in the north, the Korab Mountains in the east, the Pindus Mountains in the southeast, the Ceraunian Mountains in the southwest, and the Skanderbeg Mountains in the centre.
+In the northwest is the Lake of Shkodër, Southern Europe's largest lake.
+Towards the southeast emerges the Lake of Ohrid, one of the world's oldest continuously existing lakes.
+Farther south, the expanse includes the Large and Small Lake of Prespa, some of the Balkans' highest lakes.
+Rivers rise mostly in the east and discharge into the Adriatic and Ionian Seas.
+The country's longest river, measured from mouth to source, is the Drin, which starts at the confluence of its two headwaters, the Black and White Drin.
+Of particular concern is the Vjosë, one of Europe's last intact large river systems.

-Perhaps the most remarkable feature of the country is the presence of numerous important lakes.
-The Lake of Shkodër is the largest lake in Southern Europe and located in northwest.
-In the southeast rises the Lake of Ohrid that is one of the oldest continuously existing lakes in the world.
-Farther south extends the Large and Small Lake of Prespa, which are among the highest positioned lakes in the Balkans.
-Rivers rise mostly in the east of Albania and discharge into the Adriatic Sea but as well as into the Ionian Sea to a lesser extent.
-The longest river in the country, measured from its mouth to its source, is the Drin that starts at the confluence of its two headwaters, the Black and White Drin.
-Of particular concern is the Vjosë, which represents one of the last intact large river systems in Europe.
+In Albania forest cover is around 29.% of the total land area, equivalent to 788,900 hectares (ha) of forest in 2020, up from 788,800 hectares (ha) in 1990.
+Of the naturally regenerating forest 11% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0% of the forest area was found within protected areas.
+For the year 2015, 97% of the forest area was reported to be under public ownership, 3% private ownership and 0% with ownership listed as other or unknown.